ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

     - trains a model using all numerical columns except our target `SalePrice` from the dataframe returned from `select_features()`
     - tests the model on the test set and evaluates, returning the `RMSE` value

-#### A Note on RMSE
+#### A Note on `RMSE`
-The RMSE is the absolute fit of the model to the data - the measure of how close the model's predicted values are to the observed data.
+The `RMSE` is the absolute fit of the model to the data - the measure of how close the model's predicted values are to the observed data.
 It is the standard deviation of the prediction errors, so tells us the average variability of our predictions above and below the line of best fit or regression line.
-As such, the lower the RMSE, the closer our predictions are to the observed data, the more accurate we can say our model is at predicting the response.
+As such, the lower the `RMSE`, the closer our predictions are to the observed data, the more accurate we can say our model is at predicting the response.

-The RMSE is in the same units as our target variable, which makes for intuitive understanding of the model's evaluation.
+The `RMSE` is in the same units as our target variable, which makes for intuitive understanding of the model's evaluation.

-e.g. if my RMSE is 50,000, I can say that on average my model is predicting \$50,000 above or below the observed house sale price.
+e.g. if my `RMSE` is 50,000, I can say that on average my model is predicting \$50,000 above or below the observed house sale price.

 {% highlight python %}
 def transform_features(data):